 Advanced Seminar Logistics & SCM

-This seminar provides participants with the essential skills and tools needed to embark on a successful master thesis project.
-Participants will be granted the opportunity to work on real-world datasets, engage in literature reviews to identify recent and leading contributions on the assigned topic, answer important research questions and develop their own critical analyses.
+This seminar provides participants with the essential skills and tools needed to embark on a successful, data-related master thesis project.
+Participants will work on real-world supply chain datasets, apply analytical methods to answer relevant research questions, and develop their own critical analyses.

 Topics